 Where are they now?
-The last Man Utd team to win a trophy in 2017
+The last Man Utd side to win a trophy from 2017

-Mourinho’s impact at United was not what he or supporters anticipated, as he failed to end the club’s inability to return to title-winning ways after Sir Alex Ferguson’s 27-year reign.
+Mourinho’s impact at Old Trafford was not what he or United supporters anticipated, as he failed to end the club’s inability to return to title-winning ways after Sir Alex Ferguson’s 27-year reign.

-But with the Red Devils seemingly slipping further adrift season-by-season from challenging for top honours, maybe the Portuguese overseeing a win in Stockholm was more impressive than initially credited.
+But with the Red Devils still some way off challenging for major honours, maybe the Portuguese overseeing a win in Stockholm was more impressive than initially credited.

-We’ve taken a look back at the side that secured United’s last trophy against the Dutch giants.
+We’ve taken a look back at the side that secured United the Europa League trophy against the Dutch giants.